In Indonesia, nice guys can finish first.

 Joko Widodo, who is leading in most early counts, is the administrator of the sprawling capital city of Jakarta.
 His humble background, a plus for his poorest constituents, and an impressive track record as a can-do technocrat, which played well with middle-class voters, put him up by nearly 40 points in early opinion polls.
 Jokowi (as he is universally known) promised to bring the same humility, incorruptibility, and get-it-done outlook to the national stage.
 Prabowo Subianto, his opponent, is his polar opposite: A multimillionaire scion of an old-regime dynasty, former son-in-law of the deposed dictator Suharto, and a hard-line general who was cashiered from the army for kidnapping and torturing democracy activists.
 He has promised to bring military decisiveness to the public arena.
 The outgoing president, Susilo Bambang Yudhono, is himself a former general, however, and many voters are frustrated with his perceived lassitude and indecisiveness.

 Prabowo was down in the polls throughout most of the campaign, but on election day, the contest was too close to call.
-And even if Jokowi does win (preliminary tallies predict that will
+And even if Jokowi does win (preliminary tallies predict that will happen by a narrow margin), Prabowo is not guaranteed to go quietly.
+The stakes could hardly be higher: Since the fall of Suharto in 1998, Indonesia has been a showpiece of

 - Full website and iPad access